 Placing a large plastic bag on the car seat will help you move more easily.
 Move the car seat back as far as possible.
 Tilt/recline the seat back.
 A high car will need a step stool.
-If you have a low car, you may need a seat cushion to raise the seat.
+If you have a low car, you may need a seat cushion or firm pillow to raise the seat.